Morning Note: Market news and an update from Medtronic.

 Company News

-Yesterday afternoon, Medtronic released results for the three months ended 26 July 2024, the first quarter of its financial year to end-April 2025.
-The figures were slightly above market expectations, and the company raised its guidance for the full year.
-In response, the stock was little changed in US trading hours.
+Yesterday afternoon, Medtronic released results for the three months to 25 July 2025, the first quarter of its financial year to end-April 2026.
+The figures were slightly ahead of market expectations and the company nudged up its guidance for full-year earnings.
+Separately, the company has added two new directors after Elliott became a big shareholder.
+However, the stock was down 3% in US trading hours.

-· Cardiovascular revenue grew by 6.9% in organic terms, with a high single-digit increase in Structural Heart & Aortic and Cardiac Rhythm & Heart Failure, and a mid-single-digit increase in Coronary & Peripheral Vascular.
+· Cardiovascular revenue grew by 7.0% in organic terms, with a high-single digit increase in Cardiac Rhythm & Heart Failure, mid-single digit increase in Structural Heart & Aortic, and low-single digit increase Coronary & Peripheral Vascular.

-· Neuroscience grew by 5.3% in organic terms, with a low double-digit increase in Neuromodulation, a mid-single-digit increase in Cranial & Spinal Technologies, and low single digit increase in Specialty Therapies.
+· Neuroscience grew by 3.1% in organic terms, with a high single-digit increase in Neuromodulation and mid-single digit increase in Cranial & Spinal Technologies, offset by a low-single digit decrease in Specialty Therapies.

-· Medical Surgical rose by 1.0%, with a low single-digit increase in Surgical & Endoscopy and a flat result in Acute Care & Monitoring.
+· Medical Surgical rose by 2.4%, with a low-single digit increases in both Surgical & Endoscopy and Acute Care & Monitoring.

-The company is seeing early benefits of COGS efficiency efforts, with the gross margin up 30 basis points to 65.9%.
-The operating margin rose by 60 basis points to 24.4%.
-EPS rose by 7.5% at constant exchange rates to $1.23, better than the market forecast of $1.20 and the company guidance of $1.19-$1.21, helped by a lower interest expense.
+The company is seeing ongoing benefits of its COGS efficiency efforts, although the gross margin fell by 90 basis points at constant currency (CC) to 65.1%.
+The operating margin fell by 50 basis points at CC to 23.6%, while EPS rose by 2% to $1.26, above the market forecast of $1.23.

-Free cash flow slipped from $521m to $466m, while net debt moved up from $17bn to $20bn.
-The group is undertaking the largest planned R&D increase in its history (+10%) to accelerate long-term growth and capitalise on a long list of opportunities.
-There have been around 130 new product approvals in the last year or so, with several just starting, or yet to contribute, to growth.
+The group is undertaking the largest planned R&D increase in its history to accelerate long-term growth and capitalise on a long list of opportunities.
+There have been around 130 new product approvals in the last 12 months.
+Cardiac Ablation Solutions revenue increased nearly 50%, including 72% in the US, on strength of pulsed field ablation (PFA) products.

+Free cash flow rose by 25% to $584m.
 The company remains committed to returning a minimum of 50% of free cash flow to shareholders, primarily through dividends and share repurchases.
-The company is a constituent of the S&P 500 Dividend Aristocrats Index, having increased its payout for 47 consecutive years.
-The latest annual payment is expected to be $2.80 per share, up 1.4%, and equating to a yield of 3.3%.
-During the quarter, the company also bought back $1.5bn of its shares.
+The company is a constituent of the S&P 500 Dividend Aristocrats Index, having increased its payout for 48 consecutive years.
+The latest annual payment is expected to be $2.84 per share, equating to a yield of 3.4%.
+During the latest quarter, the company also bought back $123m of its shares.

 Source: Bloomberg